succinctlabs/op-succinct/book/fault_proofs/proposer.md

 The proposer will run indefinitely, creating new games and optionally resolving them based on the configuration.

+## Runtime Loop

+`OPSuccinctProposer::run` wakes up every `FETCH_INTERVAL` seconds and performs four phases:

+1. **State sync** – Reloads dispute games from the factory, tracks the anchor, and recomputes the canonical head using the cached `ProposerState`.
+2. **Task cleanup** – Collects results from previously spawned tasks and updates metrics based on success or failure.
+3. **Scheduling** – Starts new asynchronous jobs when capacity is available:
+   - Game creation once the finalized L2 head surpasses the proposal interval
+   - Challenged-game defenses, respecting `MAX_CONCURRENT_DEFENSE_TASKS`
+   - Resolution of finished games and bond claims for finalized ones
+4. **Metrics refresh** – Publishes gauges such as canonical head block, finalized block, active proving tasks, and error counters.

+All long-running work executes in dedicated Tokio tasks stored in a `TaskMap`, preventing duplicate submissions while allowing creation/defense/resolution/bond claiming to progress in parallel.
+Fast finality mode additionally enforces `FAST_FINALITY_PROVING_LIMIT` before spawning new fast finality proving tasks.

 ## Features

 ### Game Creation